wirshingh/Run-sharkmer-on-Hydra-loop/README.md

 ## Step 1
 ### Unzip the read files
+Sharkmer reqpuires unzipped files.
+The normally-used "fastq.gz" files will need to be unzipped.
+The gunzip command will be used in this step to uncompress the forward and reverse read files (R1 and R2).

-All reads files must be unzipped for sharkmer to run.
-The commnand gunzip can be used.
-The unzipped files will be large.
-In Hydra, navigate to the directory where the read files are located and run this job.
+Save the following script as "unzip_reads.job" to the directory where the forward and reverse "fastq.gz" read files are located and run the job (qsub unzip_reads.job).
- The path to the raw reads in the job can be changed if running from a different directory.
+This script will copy the compressed forward and revese read files into a new directory named "unzipped_reads", and convert them to uncompressed ".fastq" files.
+#### Note: The uncompressed files will be large.

  ```
 # /bin/sh
 # ----------------Parameters---------------------- #
 #$ -S /bin/sh
 #$ -pe mthread 2